 - James Dashner, author of The Maze Runner series.
 Dashner was dropped by his agent and publisher because of allegations of sexual misconduct made by several anonymous individuals.
 Dashner admitted that he was “part of the problem” and would be seeking “counseling and guidance.”
 [See: Variety, The Salt Lake Tribune]

 - Fantastic Beasts and Where to Find Them.
 J.K.
-Rowling’s film series prominently stars actor Johnny Depp who was accused of domestic violence by his ex-wife, Amber Heard.
-Depp has filed a civil lawsuit against Heard for defamation and is also accusing her of domestic violence.
-[See: Vox, USA Today]
+Rowling’s film series prominently starred actor Johnny Depp who was accused of domestic violence by his ex-wife, Amber Heard, in an op-ed.
+On June 1, 2022, a jury found Depp was defamed by Heard.
+We feel it’s important for our readers to be aware of this context.
+[See: Vox, USA Today, New York Times]